Information

 If you care for someone for 35 hours or more a week

-You may be able to get Carer's Allowance.
-You should apply for this once you've been paid Young Carer Grant.
-You will not be able to get Young Carer Grant if you're already getting Carer's Allowance.
+You should apply for Carer Support Payment or Carer's Allowance once you've been paid Young Carer Grant.
+You will not be able to get Young Carer Grant if you're already getting Carer Support Payment or Carer's Allowance.

 If you live in Scotland, England or Wales, you can find out more about Carer's Allowance by going to GOV.UK.